Azerbaijani, Ukrainian pharmacists sign MoU

 AzerTAg.az

-Analytical Expertise Center of the Azerbaijani Ministry of Health and State Expertise Centre of the Ukrainian Ministry of Health have signed a Memorandum of Understanding and Cooperation.
-The document aims to expand relations between pharmacists of the two countries.
+Analytical Expertise Center of the Azerbaijani Ministry of Health and State Expertise Center of the Ukrainian Ministry of Health have signed a Memorandum of Understanding and Cooperation.
+The document will contribute to the development of relations between pharmacists of the two countries.

-The Azerbaijani centre signed similar documents with Belarussian and Kazakh counterparts to develop relations in the pharmaceutical industry.
+The Azerbaijani center has already signed similar documents with Belarus and Kazakh counterparts.

 © Content from this site must be hyperlinked when used.